lili-ffxi/FFXI-Addons/smeagol/README.md

 |//smeagol town| Toggles use of rings while in town.
 Default is no.|
 |//smeagol r|reload|u|unload| - Reloads/unloads Smeagol.|

-Settings are not saved.
+Settings are not yet saved.
 You can edit the preference table in the lua directly.

 ### Changelog:
+- 1.1.0 - Human readable times, added detection for capped JP/Merits.
 - 1.0.1 - Minor code tweak.
 - 1.0.0 - Breaking changes to the override logic.
 Added town check and related command.
 - 0.6.0 - Added a delay on load, so there's time to set override manually before it attempts to use the first ring.